 In the past, I’ve used a small shot glass, a clean rock, or even a small glass dish, though I’ve heard of other people who use slices of turnip, pieces of cabbage, or a bag filled with saltwater brine too.

 Tip #5: Use the Perfect Jars

 Speaking of keeping things submerged, certain jar styles work better than others (depending on what kind of weight you’re using to keep the food under the brine).
-But you don’t necessarily need a weight if you can find an old-fashioned clamp lid jar with a rubber seal.
+But you don’t necessarily need a weight (it depends–I’ve had both successes and failures in it) if you can find an old-fashioned clamp lid jar with a rubber seal.
 When I ferment in my Mom’s jar, I don’t have to use a weight at all!
 It locks out enough oxygen that it won’t spoil, though it does require frequent burping.

 Tip #6: You Can Store Fermented Vegetables for a Long Time

 The first time I made saltwater brine pickles, we were eating off the batch for over a year.
 Sure, by the end of that period, their flavor was flat, and the cucumbers just didn’t seem as fresh as before.
 But they were still fairly good.

 Stored in the right place, like the back of our fridge, you can keep fermented vegetables for quite a while before they go south.
 That means fermenting vegetables from the garden, and then eating off of those pickles for several months in the future.

 Tip #7: Ask Someone Who Knows About Fermenting Vegetables

 I can’t emphasize this enough.
 When you’re learning how to ferment vegetables, you need to start with trusted recipes, like the pickle recipe I mentioned above.
 Find people who know what they’re talking about and follow their advice.
 Don’t be afraid to ask your friends or even online experts for help.